-James H. Wyckoff Jim Wyckoff is a professor of education and public policy at the Frank Batten School of Leadership and Public Policy, the Curry Memorial Professor of Education and Policy, and the Director of EdPolicyWorks, a collaboration between the School of Education and Human Development and the Batten School.
+James H. Wyckoff Jim Wyckoff is a professor emeritus of education and public policy at the Frank Batten School of Leadership and Public Policy and the Memorial Professor of Education and Policy.
 Wyckoff focuses on issues of teacher labor markets, teacher preparation, recruitment, assessment and retention.
 His current research examines how teacher assessment and evaluation systems influence the quality of teaching, especially in traditionally low performing classrooms.
 Read full bio

 Teacher Layoffs: An Empirical Illustration of Seniority v.
 Measures of Effectiveness Research School districts are confronting difficult choices in the aftermath of the financial crisis.
 Today, the financial imbalance in many school districts is so large that there may be few alternatives to teacher layoffs.